kasperjj/LazyJSONBenchmark/README.md

 ### MediumObject Parse

+This test is executed in the same way as the SmallObject parse test.
+As the object size and complexity increases, LazyJSON gains an even bigger advantage over the other libraries tested.

 JSON Library | Min | Max | Avg | Median
 -------------|-----|-----|-----|-------
 json.org | 5.605524 | 16.128994 | 8.785413 | 8.150946